jovyntls/expressjs-boilerplate/docs/content/getting-started/_index.md

 **For Ubuntu**

 1. PostgreSQL is available in all Ubuntu versions by default.
-   - If you still need to download PostgreSQL: https://www.postgresql.org/download/linux/ubuntu/ (commands under 'PostgreSQL Apt Repository')
+   - If you still need to download PostgreSQL: [Installation instructions](https://www.postgresql.org/download/linux/ubuntu/) (under 'PostgreSQL Apt Repository')
 2. `sudo service postgresql start`

 ### Setting up psql